decidim/decidim-bulletin-board/bulletin_board/server/README.md

 ### Configuration steps in this server (bulletin app):

-- Initialize the database, database is not included in this docker compose file but it should be pretty straithforward.
+- Initialize the database, database is not included in this docker compose file but it should be pretty straightforward.
   In order to initialize the database you need to run the comand `bin/rails db:create db:migrate`

 - In you Decidim server (the one you want to connect with this one), execute